dgiljano/VBS/README.md

 The folder must be included in the src directory.
 The following instructions are necessary.

-To change the discriminant: src/run_makeZX.cpp
+The discriminant is defined in: src/run_makeZX.cpp

 cd ext/